 Patients & Visitors

-Spiritual Care in Fairmont, Minnesota
+Spiritual Care in New Prague, Minnesota

 Mayo Clinic Health System Spiritual Care professionals use core beliefs, values and inner strengths to inspire hope and alleviate suffering.
 We believe your culture, faith and spiritual practices are vital resources for your healing and well-being, especially in times of transition and vulnerability.

 You matter.
 We are here to assist with the spiritual care needs most important to you and your loved ones.
 We also are a liaison to faith, spiritual and cultural communities at your request.
 Learn more about the Spiritual Care offerings below:

 The Spiritual Care team's services include: